SimonStnn/iseven/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 If you have any suggestions or improvements, please open an issue to discuss them.
 I appreciate all feedback and ideas!

+> Thank you for using my Go package!